YajurKumar/GNCSim/README.md

 ---

 ## **Author**
-Developed by **Yajur** – GNC Engineer specializing in satellite and rocket control.
+Developed by **Yajur Kumar** – GNC Engineer specializing in satellite and rocket control.
 ```

 ### **How to Save It**